Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/intro.rst

-* **Sector coupling:** The interactions and synergies among different sectors of the energy system must be considered in the energy modelling frameworks by following a comprehensive technology definition like in all the above mentioned models.
+* **Sector coupling:** The interactions and synergies among different sectors of the energy system must be considered in the energy modelling frameworks by following a comprehensive technology definition similar to all the above mentioned models.

 * **Transparency:** The concept of transparency and opennes has manifold aspects.
 The open science approach for an energy model is not only about publishing the governing structures and equations but also